robertdebock/learn-terraform/BASIC/create-an-account-gcp.md

 |---------------|--------------|
 | 30 minutes    | a computer   |

-Goal: Get an account to play with Azure.
+Goal: Get an account to play with GCP.

 ## Explanation